 Access to Information

 The GDPR gives you the right to access information held about you.
 You have the right to ask for a copy of the personal information held about you.
 You also have the right to ask for inaccuracies in information to be corrected.
-Subject Access Requests (SAR’s) are provided free of charge unless we deem the SAR is unreasonable in which case the SAR may be subject to the payment of an administration fee to meet our costs.
+Any access request is not subject to a fee unless the requests are unreasonable in which case a fee may be charged and will be disclosed at the time of request.
 A copy of the information held about you by us can be requested by writing to us at the address shown.

 Transfer of Information Abroad